vallard/gospark/README.md

 ### 2. Define an environment variable

-Go to the (https://developer.ciscospark.com/)[Cisco Spark Developers homepage] and click on your profile picture.
+Go to the [Cisco Spark Developers homepage](https://developer.ciscospark.com)  and click on your profile picture.
 From there you can copy your Auth Token.
 In your ```.profile``` or ```.bash_profile``` add the line:

 ```